BrownCSCI1950N/stencil/README.md

-Fill out this README and turn in this file on Gradescope.
+Fill out this README before turning in this project.
-Make sure to re-fill this out for every project.
+Make sure to fill this out again for each assignment!

 --------------------------------------------------------------